Hernia Surgery

 Laparoscopic Hernia Repair

 The key-hole (laparoscopic) method to repair a hernia has become very popular over the past 10 years.
-With a few small incisions, there is little pain after surgery and the recovery is fast.
+With a few small incisions, there is little pain after laparoscopic hernia surgery and the recovery is fast.
 Laparoscopic hernia repair is now routinely offered to patients as an alternative to open repair.

 Robotic Hernia Surgery

 Robotic-assisted hernia surgery is also minimally invasive in nature.
-Using a console, the surgeon controls robotic arms with high levels of precision and dexterity, guided by advanced 3D visualisation.
+Using a console, the hernia surgeon controls robotic arms with high levels of precision and dexterity, guided by advanced 3D visualisation.
 This allows for more precise movements with smaller incisions, reduced pain, and a potentially lower risk of complications.

 What Happens During